Destruction (band): History

-On 23 January 2018, Vaaver left Destruction "for family reasons", according to Schmier.
+On 23 January 2018, Vaaver left Destruction "for family reasons", according to Schirmer.
 He took time off in 2015 to be with his family following the birth of his second child.
-Randy Black would temporarily replace him until the band finds a "worthy successor".
+Randy Black temporarily replaced him until the band found a "worthy successor".
 He was later announced as the band's new drummer.
 On 28 February 2019, Swiss guitarist Damir Eskic joined the band.
-This new line-up recorded the fourteenth studio album Born to Perish, which was released on 9 August 2019.
-It is rooted in their traditional style of thrash metal and received good reviews.
-The fifth live album Born to Thrash was released on 8 May 2020.
+This line-up recorded the fourteenth studio album, Born to Perish, released on 9 August 2019.
+It is rooted in their traditional thrash metal and received good reviews.
+The fifth live album, Born to Thrash, was released on 8 May 2020.

-On 16 July 2021, Destruction performed at the Area 53 Festival in Leoben without longtime guitarist Mike Sifringer.
-Schmier explained in a Facebook post that Sifringer had not answered his emails and questioned his status, and that there was a problem that led to the decision to continue without him and would release a statement planned for 19 August.
-Sifringer's departure was confirmed that day and was replaced by new guitarist Martin Furia, followed by the release of a new single titled "State of Apathy", featuring the band's first recording appearance with Furia.
-On 13 August, the sixth live album Live Attack was released.
-On 16 December, a music video of the title track from the fourteenth studio album Diabolical was released.
-The album was released on 8 April 2022 in celebration of the band's 40th anniversary.
+On 16 July 2021, Destruction performed at the Area 53 Festival in Leoben without guitarist Mike Sifringer.
+Schirmer explained in a Facebook post that Sifringer had not answered his emails and questioned his status, and that there was a problem that led to the decision to continue without him, and would release a statement planned for 19 August.
+Sifringer's departure was confirmed that day, and he was replaced by Martin Furia, followed by the release of the single "State of Apathy", featuring the band's first recording with Furia.
+On 13 August, the sixth live album, Live Attack, was released.
+On 16 December, a music video for the title track from fourteenth studio album, Diabolical, was released.
+The album was released on 8 April 2022 to celebrate the band's 40th anniversary.

-On 31 July 2023, it was announced that Destruction (along with Kreator, Sodom and Tankard) were on the bill for the Klash of the Ruhrpott festival, which took place on 20 July 2024 at Amphitheater Gelsenkirchen in Gelsenkirchen, making this the first time that all of the "Big Teutonic Four" bands had performed together.
+Destruction toured in 2023.
+On 31 July 2023, it was announced that Destruction (along with Kreator, Sodom and Tankard) were on the bill for the Klash of the Ruhrpott festival, which took place on 20 July 2024 at Amphitheater Gelsenkirchen in Gelsenkirchen, making it the first time that all of "Big Teutonic Four" bands performed together.

-On 6 June 2024, the band released a new single, titled "No Kings - No Masters", in anticipation of their sixteenth studio album Birth of Malice, which was released on 7 March 2025.
+On 6 June 2024, the band released the single "No Kings - No Masters", in anticipation of their sixteenth studio album, Birth of Malice, released on 7 March 2025.
+The band supported the album with a world tour, which included a European leg with Testament, Obituary and Nervosa, and a U.S. tour with Testament and Overkill.
+The band performed at the Hell's Heroes music festival in Houston in March 2026.
+They also played Maryland Deathfest that year, playing material from Infernal Overkill.

-Musical style

-Eduardo Rivadavia of AllMusic assessed: "Like so many bands, [Destruction] fell under the spell of the emergent New Wave of British Heavy Metal as classic metal met the D.I.Y. ethos of punk rock, then evolved into thrash metal."